 The Cross Country Course

-The Cross Country track is a relatively new addition to the course and is a track in the centre of the racecourse, it is used for one race each at The November Meeting, The International and the Cheltenham Festival each.
-The Cross Country sees the horses jump a variety of obstacles fences, hurdles, banks and even a “canal turn” in honour of the famous jump at Aintree.
+The cross country track is a relatively new addition to the course and is a track in the centre of the racecourse, it is used for one race each at The November Meeting, The International and the Festival each.

 Cheltenham Racecourse Address